contentful/contentful-extension-cli/README.md

 ## Installation

 ```
-npm install -g contentful-widget-cli
+npm install -g contentful-extension-cli
 ```

 ## Available commands

-`contentful-widget` is composed of 4 subcommands that you can use to manage the widgets.
+`contentful-extension` is composed of 4 subcommands that you can use to manage the widgets.

 **create a widget**

 ```
-contentful-widget create [options]
+contentful-extension create [options]
 ```
 Use this subcommand to create the widget for the first time.
 Succesive modifications made to the widget will be have to be using the `update` subcommand.

 **read a widget**

 ```
-contentful-widget read [options]
+contentful-extension read [options]
 ```
 Use this subcommand to read the widget payload from Contentful.
 With this subcommand you can also list all the widgets in one space.

 **update a widget**

 ```
-contentful-widget update [options]
+contentful-extension update [options]
 ```
 Use this subcommand to modify an existing widget.

 **delete a widget**

 ```
-contentful-widget delete [options]
+contentful-extension delete [options]
 ```

 Use this subcommand to pertmanently delete a widget from Contentful.